From Audacity Manual

 The authors of Audacity decided to release it under the GPL for many reasons.
 Some of us do it out of generosity.
 Some of us do it for moral reasons, because we feel that all software should be free; others believe that there is a place for both free and proprietary software.

 One reason Audacity is free is so that it will be more popular and useful.
 Yet another reason is to encourage collaboration.
 Because of Audacity's free license, dozens of people around the world have contributed code, bug fixes, documentation, and graphics.

 We welcome donations to support Audacity development.

 Does Audacity contain any spyware, malware or adware?

-No, if you always download Audacity from our site http://audacity.sourceforge.net.
+No, if you always download Audacity from our website http://web.audacityteam.org.
 Please review independent verification of the Audacity software by visiting the virustotal.com search page, entering "audacity" (without quotes) in the search box and clicking the "Search it!" button.
-Visit siteadvisor.com to view the report for http://audacity.sourceforge.net.
+Visit siteadvisor.com to view the report for http://web.audacityteam.org.

-Audacity is always completely free and open source.
+Audacity is always completely free and open source when downloaded from us.
 It is developed by a not-for-profit volunteer group, and the source code is available for anyone to study or use.